-I worked seven years with a person I came to distrust and lose respect for.
-We did some amazing things together, but ever so slowly what started as a great relationship became tainted, and at the heart of it was trust.
-I finally chose to leave both because I was worried about the legal ramifications of his behavior, but also because my own heart was shifting to a place of paranoia, and I was worried what this would do to all other aspects of my life.
+I worked seven years with a friend, and together we did some amazing things.
+But ever so slowly what started as a great relationship became tainted, and at the heart of it was trust.
+I finally chose to leave, both because I was worried about the legal ramifications of his behavior, but also because my own heart was shifting to a place of paranoia as a consequence of his paranoia, and I was worried what this would do to all other aspects of my life.

 "my own heart was shifting to a place of paranoia"

 I cannot help but see a parallel between the relationship of Brutus and Caesar, and what it means for a “yes-man” to be allowed to thrive in an organization.
 Once, close friends, Brutus was able to give counsel to Caesar that was direct and honest.
 But at some point, that counsel changed.

 Brutus decided he didn't like the choices that Caesar was making and rather than providing constructive feedback, he chose to pretend to continue a good relationship with Caesar while at the same time speaking out against him in other circles, fomenting discord, and ultimately leading to the final solution when a group of conspirators literally stabbed Caesar in the back.
 Brutus was not Sustaining Caesar.
 This is a yes-man.